 Smells are another distraction for dogs outdoors.
 During a walk, a dog is bound to smell something good and may want to inspect what makes the smell good.
 These kinds of things can motive dogs to pull on leashes.
 Even though it is joyous to walk a dog, more often than not, there is only a limited amount of time that can be dedicated to dog walking.
 So, you will want to learn how to teach a dog not to pull on leash so that you can focus on walking your dog with minimal distractions.

 Before we get started, you will want to have a few things to help ease the training process.
 You will want a leash that is six feet and is easy on your hands.
-This FunTags leash is a great option and comes in twelve different colors.
+The BAAPET dog leash is a great option and comes in nine different colors.
 You will also want a harness to wear on your dog, especially one with the front clip because it is designed to help you to deal with your dog’s sudden pulling while at the same time preventing neck injury to the dog.

 Now with the leash and the front-click harness in hand, the ideal situation is for your dog to walk right alongside you, not in the front or back.
 You will also want to hold the leash in a J or smile shape as you walk your dog.
 Oh and let’s not forget about the yummy treats for your dog.
-If you are wondering what treat to get your dog, I would suggest you at least take a look at the Good’n’Fun triple-flavored chicken treat.
-It certainly looks like a treat your dog will love.
+If you are wondering what treat to get your dog, I would suggest you at least take a look at the Canine Carry Outs Dog Treats which comes in a variety of treat options that your dog will love.

 So, let’s get on with the steps for preventing your dog from pulling on the leash, shall we, ladies and gentlemen?

 Here, I am going to walk you through the first steps of getting your dog to walk right on your side.
 Start out by having your dog sit down by your side.
 Show your dog the treat so that he knows it is in your hand.
 At the very moment that you start walking, say the word “heel” to get your dog moving alongside you.
 After you have walked some steps, turn around and walk in the opposite direction.